Mihir-D/RoboND-Kinematics-Project/writeup_template.md

 6. R0_3 is calculated from substituting first three joint angle values in R0_3_sym.
 7. theta4 and theta6 are directly calculated as they are independently represented by atan2.
 8. theta5 cannot be independently represented in atan2.
 Without atan2, there would be ambiguity in value and sign of theta5.
 It could either be calculated from  theta4 or theta6.
 I chose theta6.
 But the first calculation of theta5 contains cos(theta6) in denominator.
 So for theta6 very close to pi/2, the value will be incorrect.
 In that case, the next 'if' condition will become true, and there I use sin(theta6) to instead of cos(theta6).

+**Results:**
+The end-effector moved exact same trajectory as provided, even in case of weird trajectories (see below).

+???

+![alt text][image3]

+It was able to successfully perform the pick and place for all object positions.

+???

+When *theta5 is zero*, there are two possible solutions for theta4 and theta6, as their axis of rotations will match.
+I haven't tackled this condition explicitly.
+Therefore, the arm performs some unnecessary rotation of joint4 and joint6 at the beginning.

 And just for fun, another example image:
 ![alt text][image3]